premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 ---------------

-18. Describe a time when you had to earn someone's respect/what did that take?
+18.Describe a time when you had to earn someone's respect/what did that take?

 <details>
 <summary> Show Answer </summary>